v6d-io/v6d/k8s/cmd/README.md

-      --vineyardd.syncCRDs                            enable metrics of vineyardd (default true) --vineyardd.volume.mountPath string             Set the mount path for the pvc --vineyardd.volume.pvcname string               Set the pvc name for storing the vineyard objects persistently
+      --vineyardd.syncCRDs                            enable metrics of vineyardd (default true) --vineyardd.volume.mountPath string             Set the mount path for the pvc --vineyardd.volume.pvcname string               Set the pvc name for storing the vineyard objects persistently --volume string                                 the json string of vineyardd volume --volumeMount string                            the json string of vineyardd volume mount
 ```

 ## `vineyardctl deploy vineyardd`